Browser Fingerprinting: A Complete Guide

 In the decade that followed, the technique was greatly improved.
 Researchers showed how they could obtain a hardware fingerprint of a remote device via timestamps on data requests made by the device.
 The Electronic Frontier Foundation launched a website in 2010 that enabled users to check their browser fingerprints.

 One of the things fueling the rapid development and widespread use of browser fingerprinting is the ease of its deployment and use.
 It requires fewer resources to deploy on websites.
 It also makes use of existing features of web pages and the internet.
-All browser fingerprinting techniques use a core part of web pages to generate a unique identifier.

 A browser fingerprint is derived from specific characteristics of the user’s browser and device.
 Some of these characteristics include the following:

-• the device model,
+• the device model

-• its operating system,
+• its operating system

-• its browser version,
+• its browser version

-• the time zone,
+• the time zone

-• preferred language settings of the user,
+• preferred language settings of the user

-• the plug-ins installed,
+• the plug-ins installed

-• screen resolution,
+• screen resolution

-• audio and video capabilities,
+• audio and video capabilities

-• the fonts installed on the device.
+• the fonts installed on the device

 Why Websites use Browser Fingerprinting